AditiNath/Tic-Tac-Toe_V1/README.md

 5. In order to scale the svg element, circle and path for the crosses, I calculated the dimensions from the current width and height of the svg container.
 6. Computer makes moves by generating random numbers using Math.random()

-# Challenges faced

-1. Main challenge was getting the svg elements to scale according to the view size.
-2. Animating the markers appropriately.
-3. Deciding on the right color palette.

 # TODO

 1. ADD UNIT TESTING